RSV

 Respiratory infections are spreading in our schools and communities.
 COVID-19 is still with us.
 Respiratory syncytial virus (RSV) infections are on the rise.
 And we're just now entering flu season.

-As these viruses spread, providers are telling us to prepare for this unprecedented "tri-demic."
+As these viruses spread, families and providers need to prepare.

 What's different this season?